 Profits were $1 million, compared to a $7.4 million loss during the same quarter a year ago and a $4.1 million loss in the second quarter of 2015.

 Consumer complaints and reviews

 Of course, these numbers represent a very small percentage of LendingTree’s transactions.
-Out of 23 BBB customer reviews, 17 were negative.
+Out of 199 BBB customer reviews, LendingTree has a 3-star rating.
 Bear in mind that disgruntled consumers are the most likely to leave reviews.

-Some consumers felt that their credit reports subjected to too many inquiries from the lenders, and thought that LendingTree should instead perform one set of inquiries and then disseminate this information to potential lenders.
+- Credit reports subjected to too many inquiries from the lenders: Some consumers feel that LendingTree should instead perform one set of inquiries and then disseminate this information to potential lenders.

 In general, LendingTree accepts no responsibility whatsoever for the lenders and advertisements on its websites — consumers are using the site “as is.”

 Is LendingTree a good choice?

-It may be easier to get a personal loan or other type of credit from LendingTree than it is from a bank, but you’ll expect to pay a higher APR for this greater acceptance rate.
+It may be easier to get a personal loan or other types of credit from LendingTree than it is from a bank, but you’ll expect to pay a higher APR for this greater acceptance rate.
 LendingTree fees will cost you money one way or another, and you may feel harassed by lender spam.

 In the end, LendingTree is a useful service that allows you to conveniently compare rates from competing lenders, thereby boosting your chances of finding the best possible deal for your situation.

 With Credible, you can see your actual rates from our partner mortgage lenders in the table below in three minutes.
 And unlike LendingTree, once you choose the option you like most, Credible can take you all the way from origination to closing your loan.